Commodity Trading: Understanding the tax-related challenges for home and host countries

 The study was designed to take in the full range of tax risks posed by mineral trading, and thus, is not limited to specific mineral products.
 It focused on traders originating from, or based in, the major commodity trading hubs, for example, Switzerland, Singapore, London and Dubai (“home countries”).

 The study is now complete and available in our library.
-This is a related project to work on Base Erosion and Profit Shifting (BEPS) in Mining being conducted by the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) in association with the OECD.
+This project is related to our work on Base Erosion and Profit Shifting (BEPS) in Mining being conducted by the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) in association with the OECD.

 Commodity Trading: Understanding the tax-related challenges for home and host countriesOur report explores the role of metal trading companies and the potential tax risks their activity creates, as well as basic facts about the mineral and metal markets.
 Read More